bcgov/design-system/components/alert_banners/README.md

 ---

 ![Status](https://img.shields.io/badge/Recommended-Draft-orange.svg)
-> Last Updated: April 3, 2019
+> Last Updated: April 15, 2019

 # Alert Banners
 Alert banners notify users of important information or changes on a page.
-Typically, they appear after at the top of a page.
+Typically, they appear at the top of a page.

 ## Example
 <component-preview path="components/alert_banners/sample.html" height="688px" width="800px"> </component-preview>

 ## Use This For